buivanhuy663/auth-firebase-functions/README.md

 - `logins`: Logs in a user with the Firebase Authentication service.
 - `changePassword`: Changes a user's password.
 - `deleteAccount`: Deletes a user's account.

+## Tips.
+- Use file firestore-config-rule.txt to configure the Firestore rules for the Cloud Functions.

 ## Contributing
 Contributions are welcome!
 If you have any suggestions or improvements, please create a pull request or issue.